kleopatra999/mapzen-docs/metro-extracts/overview.md

 ### OSM2PGSQL and IMPOSM

-The names and contents of the shapefiles and GeoJSON files are based on the process used to extract the OSM data: osm2pgsql or imposm.
+The names and contents of the shapefiles and GeoJSON files are based on the process used to extract the OSM data: `osm2pgsql` or `imposm`.
 When you download a Metro Extract created with [osm2pgsql](http://wiki.openstreetmap.org/wiki/Osm2pgsql), you get three datasets split by geometry type: lines, points, or polygons.
 The [imposm](http://imposm.org/) extracts, however, are grouped into individual layers based on the tags used in OSM, such as buildings and roads.

 Here is an example of a point dataset from osm2pgsql: